skrey/yellow-extensions/plugins/disqus/README.md

 How to show comments?
 ---------------------
-The comments are shown with [Disqus](http://disqus.com) comments, which is a comment service for websites.
+The comments are shown with [Disqus](http://disqus.com), which is a comment service for websites.
 To use the plugin open file `system/config/config.ini` and add the name of your website.
 You can find the name in the Disqus dashboard.
 Here's an example:

     disqusShortname = annasdesign